JayKrishnareddy/CleanArchitecture/README.md

-## Clean Architecture in ASP.NET Core 5.0 including JWT Authentication, Swagger, Versioning of API's, Automapper, Dependency Injection.
+## Clean Architecture in ASP.NET Core 5.0

 ### What we are going to cover in this .NET 5 Clean Architecture?
 - Entity Framework Code First Approach